 Most people know that chest pain is a typical heart attack symptom.
 However, a heart attack can affect the entire body, not just the heart.

 Individuals of different ages and sexes may experiences heart attack symptoms differently.

-Most heart attacks do have several defining symptoms, which according to the Centers for Disease Control and Prevention (CDC), are:
+Most heart attacks do have several defining symptoms, which according to the

 Heart attacks typically involve some level of pain or discomfort in the chest’s middle or left side.
 It may feel like sharper pain, or more like squeezing, fullness, or uncomfortable pressure.

 Usually, this accompanies chest pain, but shortness of breath may also begin before any chest discomfort.

 A person may feel pain or discomfort in one or both arms, which can radiate to the shoulders.
 There may also be pain in the neck, jaw, or back.

 Someone may feel weak, faint, or break out into a cold sweat.

 Heart attack symptoms may show up differently in females, and may seem less evident or unrelated to heart problems.

 The following are common heart attack symptoms in females that can occur with or without chest pain: